2011 APRA Silver Scroll Awards

 The 2011 APRA Silver Scroll Awards were held on Tuesday 13 September 2011 at the Auckland Town Hall, celebrating excellence in New Zealand songwriting.
 The Silver Scroll Award was presented to Dave Baxter of Avalanche City for the song "Love Love Love", and pop-rock band Hello Sailor were inducted into the New Zealand Music Hall of Fame.

 Silver Scroll Award

 The Silver Scroll Award celebrates outstanding achievement in songwriting of original New Zealand pop music.
 The evening's music performances were produced by Karl Steven of Supergroove.
 Each of the nominated songs were covered in a new style by another artist.

 Long list

-In July 2011 a top-20 long list was announced.
+In July 2011 the top 20 nominees were announced.